East Coast Taiwan Travel Guide

 Hualien Mochi (a must-buy), Taro Products, Local Honey, Pomelo Products (seasonal), Rice-Based Snacks, and Marble/Stone Products.

 Hualien has a broad spectrum of activities and experiences, catering to those who seek adventure, cultural immersion, or peaceful relaxation.
-Engage with the local environment and culture, permitting Hualien to provide unique and lasting memories.
+Engage with the local environment and culture, permitting Hualien to give unique and memorable experiences.